< Back

 Bologna.
 Santa Maria del Baraccano.

-Madonna.
-Fresco (detached and reinstalled) behind the high altar, 400 x 250.
+Madonna Enthroned with Angels and Donors.
+Fresco (detached and reinstalled behind the high altar), 400 x 250.

-For Giovanni Bentivoglio, Cossa added two angels with candlesticks and a frescoed architectural framework to the earlier, much venerated Madonna del Baraccano, which he also restored.
-He was paid 100 ducats for the work, which he signed and dated 1472.
-It is uncertain whether the portraits are of Bente Bentivoglio, the original donor of the work, and Maria Vinciguerra, who initiated the devotion to this Madonna, or of Giovanni Bentivoglio and his wife.
+Seventy years later, the fresco was restored by Cossa, who added two angels with candlesticks, a frescoed architectural framework and a rocky landscape with fantastical buildings.
+The original figures of the Virgin and Child were almost completely redone, except for their faces, which were left intact.
+Cossa was paid 100 ducats for the work, which he signed and dated 1472 in an inscription (now indistinct) beneath the throne.
+It is uncertain whether the portraits are of Bente Bentivoglio, the original donor of the work, and Maria Vinciguerra, who initiated the devotion to this Madonna, or of Giovanni Bentivoglio and his wife, who commissioned Cossa's restoration.

 Bologna.
 San Petronio.